pgRouting/workshop/docs/un_sdg/sdg3-health.rst

 Exercise 13: Find the closest road vertex
 --------------------------------------------------------------------------------
-There are multiple road vertices near the hospital.
+There are multiple road ways_vertices_pgr near the hospital.
 Create a function to find the geographically closest road vertex. ``closest_vertex`` function takes geometry of other table as input and gives the gid of the closest vertex as output by comparing ``geom`` of both the tables.